Epicode10/Predictive-model-of-30-day-mortality-risk-in-patients-with-bacteremia/README.md

 The manuscript has been submitted: "An interpretable machine learning approach to evaluate 30-day mortality risk in patients with community-onset bacteremia".

 # Usage
-See "execute_prediction.R" for an example of how to run this model.
+See "Execute_prediction.R" for an example of how to run this model.
 ### execute_prediction.R:
 ```diff